jm179796/SEPR/docs/Plan1.md

-#Plan
+#Plan and method selection

-Model and Method Selection
+##Model and Method Selection

 In keeping with a formal developmental process, the work to be undertaken from this point on will need to be fit around an engineering model and carried forward by a supplementary methodology.
 These two terms are often used interchangeably, but they actually define entirely different things: whereas a model can set "the order of the stages involved in software development" [9] and the overall criteria for moving between those stages [9], a method will instead detail exactly how a team can navigate through those stages and meet the aforementioned criteria [9].
 This carries the obvious connotation that developmental methods can only be fit around engineering models, so it was understandably necessary to take a decision on an appropriate model before implementing and adapting a suitable methodology around the rest of the project.